Paris Theatre de la Ville Entertainment Venue

 Theatre de la Ville seating

-Yet because of this international programme of music, theatre and dance, the Theatre de la Ville has the ability to receive a wide variety of audiences and age groups for both classic and contemporary performances, and with this in mind, it promotes this theatre in Paris to a younger generation, families and children as well.
+Yet because of this international programme of music, theatre and dance, the Paris Theatre de la Ville has the ability to receive a wide variety of audiences and age groups for both classic and contemporary performances, and with this in mind, it promotes this theatre in Paris to a younger generation, families and children as well.

-Access to Theatre de la Ville
+Access to the Paris Theatre de la Ville Entertainment Venue

 The box office is open on a Monday from 11am to 7pm and on a Tuesday through to a Saturday from 11am to 8pm, however you can also book tickets on line or via telephone on +33 1 42 74 22 77.